Peace – Romania First: Political positions

-The group describes itself as both sovereignist and pro-European, contrasting with the parties from which it split, SOS and POT, both of which are strongly Eurosceptic and pro-Russian.
+The group claims it combines both sovereigntist and pro-European ideas, although its members come from strongly Eurosceptic, Russophile parties.

-The group is allegedly close to MEP Claudiu Târziu, the former co-leader of the Alliance for the Union of Romanians (AUR), who could be using PACE to stage a political comeback.
+The group is allegedly close to MEP Claudiu Târziu, the former co-leader of the Alliance for the Union of Romanians (AUR), who could be using Pace to stage a political comeback.

 The National Union for Innovation and Tradition, whose MPs are members of the group, describes itself as a pragmatic and syncretic political party, advocating for a balance between progress and tradition.
 The group as a whole also embraces these principles, alongside civic nationalism (as opposed to the ethnic nationalism of AUR, SOS, and POT), developmentalism, protectionism, and social solidarity.